cimug-org/CIMTool/index.md

 ### Release 1.9.7 [09-Dec-2013]
 correction: .eap files are closed after parsing and can now be deleted from a project.

-### Release 1.9.7 [09-Dec-2013]
-correction: .eap files are closed after parsing and can now be deleted from a project.

 ### Release 1.9.6 [10-Sep-2013]
 enhancement: platform updated to eclipse Indigo.